aws-samples/aws-mlflow-sagemaker-cdk/README.md

 **ECS Cluster:**

-This creates an Amazon ECS cluster inside the MLOpsVPC, we shall be running mlflow service inside this ECS cluster using AWS Fargate.
+This creates an Amazon ECS cluster inside the MLFlowVPC, we shall be running mlflow service inside this ECS cluster using AWS Fargate.

 ```typescript
 const cluster = new ecs.Cluster(this, "Fargate Cluster" , {